black-ghost-off/ESP32-BLE-Controller/TroubleshootingGuide.md

 Solution:
 - Ensure that the ESP32 is in close proximity to the host device to avoid signal interference.
 - Check for any power supply issues; unstable power can affect Bluetooth performance.
-- Update the ESP32 firmware and the BLE-Gamepad library to the latest versions, as updates often include connectivity improvements.
+- Update the ESP32 firmware and the BLE-Controller library to the latest versions, as updates often include connectivity improvements.
 - Try setting a stronger TX power level (9 is the highest) as shown in example CharacteristicsConfiguration.ino

 ## High Latency or Unresponsive Controls:
-Symptom: Noticeable delay between input on the gamepad and action on the host device.
+Symptom: Noticeable delay between input on the Controller and action on the host device.

 Solution:
-- Optimize the code to reduce any delays in the loop handling the gamepad inputs.
+- Optimize the code to reduce any delays in the loop handling the Controller inputs.
 - Minimize the use of delay functions in the code, as they can introduce latency.
 - Ensure that the BLE connection interval is set appropriately for low-latency communication.